 Hello everyone, my name is Ashish and today I am going to share the interesting Pushyamitra Shunga History.

-1) Defeat of states of Vidarbha ( North-eastern region of Maharashtra) that were separated from Magadh Empire
+1) Defeat of revolted states of Vidarbha ( North-eastern region of Maharashtra) and merged again to Magadh empire.

 2) Victory of Shunga against foreign invaders